 In a quick look, these two major tourist spots may seem similar to most of the attractions in the Philippines.
 But try to immerse deeply into its territory and be surprised for the unique experience it can offer.

-QUICK FACTS & TIPS ABOUT PANGASINAN
+QUICK FACTS AND TIPS ABOUT PANGASINAN

 Here are few facts and tips to consider when traveling to Pangasinan.